dazuma/toys/toys/docs/guide.md

 Tools may recognize command line arguments in the form of **flags** and **positional arguments**.
 Flags can optionally take **values**, while positional arguments may be **required** or **optional**.
-Flags may be organized into **flag groups** which support different kinds of constraints on which flags are required.
+Flags may be organized into **flag groups** that support marking flags or flag combinations as required.

 The configuration of a tool may include **descriptions**, for the tool itself, and for each command line argument.
 These descriptions are displayed in the